bdmendes/feup-cosn-web-market/docs/report.md

 ### Consumers

 The *Consumers* microservice is responsible for managing the consumers of the system.
-Consequently, it also manages their shopping cart, registered product price drop alerts, and leverages a lightweight product reccomendation system.
+Consequently, it also manages their shopping cart, registered product price drop alerts, and leverages a lightweight product recommendation system.

 To allow for all product-related features, we keep a local view of the products in the system.
 This is updated asynchronously through Kafka, whenever a product is created or updated.
-This allows us to avoid unnecessary requests to the *Stock* service, which is responsible for managing the products and maintaining the actual products database.
+This allows us to avoid unnecessary requests to the *Stock* service, which is responsible for managing the products and maintaining the actual product database.

 The shopping cart is a list of products the user is interested in.
 It may be used by a frontend application to quickly bootstrap an order (as a result of a "checkout" operation), or simply be viewed as a wishlist.
 It is also useful to the recommendations infrastructure, as explained below.

-The reccomendations module suggests a list of products to a consumer based on its shopping cart, past orders and registered price drop alerts.
+The recommendations module suggests a list of products to a consumer based on their shopping cart, past orders and registered price drop alerts.
 The products in the local database are ordered by similarity against them.
-The similiraty is given by factors such as category, brand and Levenshtein distance between the descriptions.
+The similarity is given by factors such as category, brand and Levenshtein distance between the descriptions.

 #### Key operations